Bnorval/SQL_Project_Data_Job_Analysis/README.md

 *Table showcasing the results of the top 10 data analyst roles*
 #### Learnings:
 - **Salary Range:** Filtering down to only the top 10, there is a large salary gap from the highest to the lowest paid.
-The top caps out at $650,000 and the lowest goes all the way down to $184,000 - a nearly $400,000 pay gap.
+The top caps out at $650,000 and the lowest goes all the way down to $184,000 - a $466,000 pay gap.
 This indicates a significant salary potential in the field.
 - **Job Titles:** There is a couple different job titles among the top paying roles.
 Based on the data, you will either need to be a head analyst on the team, or become a director of the team to acquire a high salary.
 - **Employers:** The employers for these roles are mostly made up of tech companies, showing that they are the leaders of this industry.
 Also among the employers is two healthcare companies indicating another strong option for data analyst roles.

 ### 2. Skills for Top Paying Jobs
 Now that we have identified what are the top paying roles, we need to break it down what skills are being required for these roles.
-To do this, I joined the job postings with the skill data which provides the valuable insights we need.
+To do this, I joined the job postings table with the skill table which provides the valuable insights we need.

 ```sql
 WITH top_10_jobs AS (